argmaxml/recsplain/docs/source/index.rst

 The Recsplain System makes recommendations and explains them.

 It recommends items based on tem similarity or user preferences.
 It explains the recommendations in terms of overall similarity and feature-to-feature similarity.

 Install it in your app, use it with your data, and customize it how you want.

 Explainable Recommendations
 ---------------------------------------------------------

-Here is an example recommendation with explanations for an item similarity search.

-The example query is for items in the US that are in the meat category and also low in price.
+Here is an example of an item similarity search.
+The search is for items in the US that are in the meat category and also low in price.

 You can see the request and response in the image below.